 Hi, I’m Dan, a former product manager and now advisor at Pathrise.
 I work with hundreds of product managers to help them land their dream job.

-You have prepared extensive for the technical and behavioral questions that will come up in your next product manager job interview so that you can respond with confidence when you get into the room with the interviewer.
+You have prepared extensively for the technical and behavioral questions that will come up in your next product manager job interview so that you can respond with confidence when you get into the room with the interviewer.

 Then, the interview is winding down and you hear, “so, do you have any questions for me?” and you completely freeze.
 You’ve forgotten to plan for this!
 And that’s a serious missed opportunity because asking good questions can often give you the final push when it comes to interviewer feedback.